seintzx/dotfiles/README.md

 - ~/.config/i3/i3blocks.conf
 - ~/.config/i3/i3status.conf

+## networkmanager-dmenu
+This folder contains the config file for `networkmanager-dmenu`, an utility for rofi for network connection and VPN.

+path to file:
+- ~/.config/networkmanager-dmenu/config.ini

 ## nvim
 This folder contains the config file for `nvim`, my two favourite color scheme and the file for `vim-plug` plugin manager.